 Course Stability of the Hull:

 The other important aspect of the ship’s hull is its directional or course-keeping performance at sea.
-In other words, its manoeuvrability.
-In order to evaluate the manoeuvrability of the bare hull, we evaluate the following aspects:
+In other words, its maneuverability.
+In order to evaluate the maneuverability of the bare hull, we evaluate the following aspects:

 Other Aspects of a Ship’s Hull